 About The Petigru Review

 The South Carolina Writers Association (SCWA), formerly the South Carolina Writers’ Workshop (SCWW), started publishing this journal ten years ago as a forum to give its members a journal in which to publish their best works.
 Every journal has guest judges who pick only the most polished and promising pieces for publication.
-Only those works the judges deem worthy are published in each issue.
+Only those works the judges deemed worthy of publication are published.

 Skip Shockley for “The Final Curtain”